tsgates/arch-wiki-markdown/wiki/Change_Root.md

-To allow the chroot environment to connect to an X server, open a terminal inside the X server (i.e. inside the desktop of the user that is currently logged in), then run the following command which gives permission to anyone to connect to the user's X server:
+To allow the chroot environment to connect to an X server, open a terminal inside the X server (i.e. inside the desktop of the user that is currently logged in), then run the xhost command, which gives permission to anyone to connect to the user's X server:

     $ xhost +